27th PENNSYLVANIA VOLUNTEER INFANTRY

 Highest Rank: Pvt.

 In 1866 John and Catherine removed from Pennsylvania to Illinois.
 They remained there for one year before settling in Wisconsin for another.
-The family then moved westward to the Puget Sound area of Washington Territory, where it appears they spent four years in Seattle before putting down long-term roots in Snohomish.
+The family then moved westward to the Puget Sound area of Washington Territory, where it appears they spent four years in Seattle located in King County before moving northward and putting down long-term roots in Snohomish County.